padrinobook/padrinobook/chapters/login_and_registration.md

 ```

+#### Format Validation

-Next we are going to implement the validation for the email field:
+Next we are going to implement the validation for the email field.
+Here are the specs

 ```ruby